7ooyoungoh/7ooyoungoh/README.md

 # Welcome to my GitHub

 Hi.
 My name is Jooyoung, and I'm an undergraduate at Northwestern University studying Computer Science, Industrial Engineering, and Economics.
-With career interests in software engineering, data science, and quantitative finance, I'm seeking to continuously develop my experience in software development.
+With career interests in software engineering, data science, and quantitative finance, I'm seeking to continuously develop my prowess as a software developer.
 Please feel free to reach out at [JooyoungOh2026@u.northwestern.edu](JooyoungOh2026@u.northwestern.edu).

 # I'm familiar with